bloxstreet/support/guides/training-guide.md

 **_NOTE: AFTER YOU HAVE CLAIMED IN-GAME, YOU CANNOT LEAVE THE SERVER, OR YOU WILL RECEIVE CONSEQUENCES!
 DO NOT CLAIM IF YOU KNOW YOU ARE HAVING INTERNET RELATED ISSUES, THAT MIGHT MEAN YOU GET DISCONNECTED, ETC._**

-### Host: After claiming
+### Host: After Claiming
 {: .text-yellow-200 }
 {: .no_toc }

-As the LRs join the server, be sure to encourage them to find a seat at a table.**
+As the LRs join the server, be sure to encourage them to enter the building and stand on the red lines.

 **Host:** *Welcome to all of our staff members joining!
-Please find a seat at a table and sit down while you wait.*

-**Host:** *All LRs should be sitting at any of the available tables.
+Please enter the building and stand on the red lines.
 Your trainer will answer any questions that you might have.*

-You should keep saying the lines above until the start time.
-Do not spam them… use them when necessary.
+You should keep saying the line above until the start time.
+Do not spam it… use it when necessary.
-The Host and Co-Host will stand towards the front of the Training Center.
-LRs are expected to find a seat at a table or stand near a table.
+The Host and Co-Host will stand in front of the red lines.
+LRs are expected to enter the building and stand on the red lines.

-### Host/Co-host: Training Starts
+### Host/Co-Host: Training Starts
 {: .text-yellow-200 }
 {: .no_toc }

-At :00, the LRs should quietly stand/sit at any of the available tables, and the MRs/HRs should be at their stations.
+At :00, the LRs should quietly stand on the red lines, and the MRs/HRs should be at their stations.
 The Host should use /e :slock to stop more LRs from joining, and the Co-Host should post the second group shout.
 The group shout templates are located in a designated area.

 **Host:** *Greetings, everyone!
 Welcome to today’s training session!
 My name is (username), and I am your host.*